-To earn the MS in Econometric and Quantitative Economics degree, students must complete 45 credit hours and pass the Comprehensive Exam.
+To earn the MS in Econometric and Quantitative Economics degree, students must complete 36 credit hours and pass the Comprehensive Exams.
 The degree has been designed to be completed within three semesters.

 The 36 credit hours consist of 12 courses (3 credits each).
 The following 9 courses are required:

 The additional three courses are made up of the approved electives, one of which can be outside the department.
 Please contact an advisor to view sample course plans.